buildbot/buildbot/README.md

 * Remove ``is_dir`` from the changes table (and ignore/remove it everywhere else)
 * Add ``changesources`` :runner:
+* add a parent-child 1-N relationship table for triggered and promoted build Should that be buildid 1-N buildsetid or buildid 1-N buildid?

 ### DB API Changes ###